intel-lab-lkp/linux/Documentation/process/email-clients.rst

     to control this registry on the fly.

-- Don't write HTML messages!
+- Do not write HTML messages!
 Go to the main window :menuselection:`Main Menu-->Account Settings-->youracc@server.something-->Composition & Addressing`!
   There you can disable the option "Compose messages in HTML format".